ABOUT US | PRODUCTS | LIBRARY | PARTNERS | SUPPORT | NEWS | DOWNLOADS | ORDER | CONTACT

 Figure 1: Task Modes

 In this mode the task has no state variables (e.g. register contents) and no auto variables worth remembering.
-This state is appropriate only if the task has completed all its work and is ready to start over again, or to restart, as we call it.
-This necessitates a somewhat different code structure as shown in Figure 2.
+This state is appropriate only if the task has completed all of its work and is ready to start over again, or to restart, as we call it.
+This necessitates a different code structure as shown in Figure 2.
+(This code is simplified to convey the basic concepts being discussed.)

 void atask_main (void)